KLZX121/local-messaging/README.md

 You can only connect to servers that are on the same WiFi network as you.
 There are three ways to connect to a server:
 * ##### Scan for open servers on the network
-    This option should be used when you **do not know the IP address** of the server you are connecting to.
+    This option should be used when you **do not know the IP address** of the server you are connecting to, or are just browsing for open servers.

-    Press the `Search for Servers` button, and the app will automatically scan your entire local network for open servers.
-Once a server or multiple servers have been found, they will pop up as buttons with the host's name and IP address.
-Clicking on it will connect you to the server.
-NOTE: This option may cause lag on your computer, and may take up to a minute or multiple minutes depending on how powerful your computer is and the size of the network.
+    There are two different search methods:

+    1. *Default* - This option is automatic.
+The app constantly scans a small network range for open servers.
+This tends to work for small networks (such as home networks) but will miss the majority of servers on larger networks (such as school networks).

+    2. *Deep scan* - This method can either be set to run automatically at certain intervals, or you can choose to activate it yourself (see configuration options below).
+The app will scan every possible address on the network for open servers.
+This method varies greatly on the network; on smaller networks, it is faster and less resource intensive while on larger networks, it can be slower the bigger the network, and more resource heavy.
+However, it is the most effective way to search for servers.

-    **Configuration options:**
+        **Configuration options (in settings):**
-    * End search when server found? - If checked, the app will stop scanning once a server has been found - this is reccommended if you are only searching for a single server.
-    * Auto-join when server found? - If checked, the app will end the search when a server is found, and automatically join it.
+        * Toggle auto deep scanning - If turned on, the app will run a deep scan every interval specified.
+If turned off, the `Deep Scan` button (below message box) becomes available, and deep scan will only run if the button is pressed
+        * Auto deep scan interval - The number of seconds between each deep scan, if auto deep scanning is enabled
+* ##### Recent connections
+    This option should be used if you are **reconnecting to a server** you have joined this session.

+    The most recent 5 servers which you have connected to will be shown in the "Recent Connections" section.
+Details of each server will be shown, along with a `Join` button.
+There is also a "Offline" or "Online" indicator - you will only be able to connect to the server if it is "Online".
 * ##### Manually connect to an IP address
     This option should be used if you **do know the IP address** of the server you are connecting to.

-    Enter the full host address of the host server, and press `Connect`.
-You should then be connected to the server if you have entered the address correctly, and there is an open server on the network.
+    Press the `Direct Connect` button located underneath the message box, and enter the IP address of the server you want to join.
+Press `Connect`, and if there is an open server on the network with the IP address you entered, you should connect to it.
-* ##### Recent connections
-    This option should be used if you are **reconnecting to a server** you have joined this session.

-    Buttons displaying host name and IP address will be created for each server that you have recently connected to in the current session (quitting the app will end the session).
-Only the 5 most recent connections will be shown.
-NOTE: Recent connections are shown regardless of whether they are online or offline, meaning that it is possible not all connections shown are still being hosted.

-### Additional Features
+### Additional Information
-* **Username** - You can change your username from the default randomly generated username in the top of the screen, under Host Address, Port and Status.
-You will not be able to change it if you are connected to a server.
-* **Connections** - A list of members in the server you are currently connected to.
-* **WiFi** indicator - A WiFi symbol indicating whether you are connected to WiFi - you are required to be connected to a network for the app to work.
-* **System Tray** - The app will be hidden to your tray (the list of app icons on the right of your taskbar) when you close it (press the `X`), and you can show it again by pressing the app's icon in the tray.
+* **System Tray** - The app will be hidden to your tray (the list of app icons on the right side of your taskbar) when you close it (pressing the `X`), and you can show it again by pressing the app's icon in the tray.
 To quit the app, right click it in the tray and press `Quit`.
-Additionally, the app's icon will turn blue when it receives a notification such as a new message or server found when scanning the network.
+Additionally, the app's icon will change colour when it receives a notification such as a new message or server found when scanning the network.

+* **IP Address** - The IP address used in this application is a **Local IP** - it is only used inside the network.

 * **Auto Updating** - The app will check for new updates on startup, or you can press the `Check for Updates` button on the top of the app to check for new updates.
 If an update is found, press the `Download update` to download it, and then the `Install Update` to install it.
-NOTE: Installing require a restart of the app.
+NOTE: Installing requires a restart of the app.

+* **Encryption** - All messages sent using the app is encrypted (meaning that it is a jumble of random characters when being sent over the network).
+This should provide sufficient security to prevent others on the network that are not using the app from seeing those messages.